newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show the qualities of the people you'll work with when you hire STBY
+To show the qualities of the people working at STBY

 ### Method